himmAllRight/himmAllRight-source/content/post/new-hhkb-pro2.md

 ## My history with the HHKB Lite

 <a href="../../img/posts/new-hhkb-pro2/college-computer.jpg"><img alt="Getting the HHKB Keyboard" src="../../img/posts/new-hhkb-pro2/college-computer.jpg" style="max-width: 100%;"/></a>
-<div id="caption">My Computer my senior year of college, including my HHKB lite</div>
+<div id="caption">My Computer (HHKB lite included) during my senior year of college</div>

 I started using Linux during my senior year of high school.
-Later in college, I started diving deeper down the rabbit hole, learning more about shells, window managers, and programming.
-Eventually, I found myself sitting in front of an [Arch Linux](http://www.archlinux.org) install, configured with a tiling window manger to organize the scattering of VIM and VIM-like terminal applications I used every day.
-I wanted something that was optimized at the hardware level for my heavy CTRL use.
+In college, I started diving deeper down the rabbit hole, learning more about shells, window managers, and programming.
+By senior year, I found myself sitting in front of an [Arch Linux](http://www.archlinux.org) install, configured with a tiling window manger to organize the scattering of VIM and VIM-like terminal applications I used every day.
+To be kind to my wrists, I wanted something that was optimized at the hardware level for my heavy *CTRL* key use.
 This is when I first learned about the HHKB.
-However, as a broke college student, I opted for the much cheaper *lite* version to test it out.
-I loved it so much, that years later when I needed to replace a keyboard at work, I had them order me a HHKB lite (again, the Pro was very expensive).
+However, as a broke college student, I opted for the much cheaper *lite* version to test out.
+I enjoyed the layout so much, that years later when I needed to replace a keyboard at work, I had them order me a HHKB lite (again, the Pro was very expensive).

 ## Time for a Mechanical Keyboard

 After years of using the standard rubber dome HHKB lite, I wanted to finally switch to a true mechanical keyboard.
-I searched long and hard, looking at all different layouts, and learning about the various switch types, mostly [cherry MX switches](https://en.wikipedia.org/wiki/Cherry_(keyboards)).
+I searched long and hard, looking at different layouts designs, and learning about the various switch types (mostly the commony [cherry MX switches](https://en.wikipedia.org/wiki/Cherry_(keyboards))).
 After purchasing and playing with a [switch tester](https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=1620), I confirmed that I would likely enjoy MX clear switches best.
 They are quiet enough I could still reasonably use them in an office, but still had the nice tactile bump that I love (more than what I experienced on the Browns).
-Additionally, I knew that I wanted to stick with a small, minimalist layout that I had grown to love, so I exclusively looked at [60% keyboards](https://deskthority.net/wiki/60%25), with the occasional [40%](https://deskthority.net/wiki/40%25) board catching my eye.
+Additionally, I knew that I wanted to stick with a small, minimalist layout, so I exclusively looked at [60% keyboards](https://deskthority.net/wiki/60%25), with the occasional [40%](https://deskthority.net/wiki/40%25) board catching my eye.

 <a href="https://i.ytimg.com/vi/8wjW-Or1jg8/maxresdefault.jpg"><img alt="The Pok3r Keyboard" src="../../img/posts/new-hhkb-pro2/pok3r.jpg" style="max-width: 100%;"/></a>
 <div id="caption">The Pok3r Keyboard</div>

 Like many, I eventually landed at the [Vortex Pok3r](https://deskthority.net/wiki/Vortex_Pok3r).
-It beautiful, minimal, but sturdy appearance, and had a MX clear variant.
-I had made my decision, but at the time, new boards weren't available so I decided I would sit back and wait a little while to see if it would drop on [Massdrop](https://www.massdrop.com/).
-I had waited years to purchase a mechanical keyboard, I could wait a little longer to get the one I wanted.
+It is beautiful, with a minimal, but sturdy appearance, and has a MX clear variant.
+I had made my decision, but at the time, new boards weren't available.
+I decided to sit back and wait to see if it would drop on [Massdrop](https://www.massdrop.com/) any time soon.
+I had waited years to purchase a mechanical keyboard, and I could wait a little longer to get the one I wanted.

 ## The Planck Drop

 <img alt="The Planck Keyboard" src="../../img/posts/new-hhkb-pro2/planck.jpg" style="max-width: 100%;"/>
 <div id="caption">The Planck Keyboard</div>

-While I was waiting for a Pok3r drop... something interesting caught my eye on Massdrop... the [Planck keyboard](https://www.massdrop.com/buy/planck-mechanical-keyboard) dropped...
+While I was waiting for a Pok3r drop... something interesting caught my eye on Massdrop... the [Planck keyboard](https://www.massdrop.com/buy/planck-mechanical-keyboard)...
 The planck is a keyboard kit that you solder together to create a programmable, *ortholinear*, 40% keyboard.
-When I say *programmable*, I don't just mean you can bind keys.
-The Planck is fully open and the firmware C code is available on Github.
+When I say *programmable*, I don't mean that you can just bind some keys.
+The Planck is fully open and the firmware C code is available on Github for modification.
 So, you can actually customize and hack together the firmware, which was very appealing to me.
 So I joined the drop.

-After I joined the drop, I purchased a soldering kit so that I could construct the keyboard once it finally shipped.
-However, the planck drop had *several* delays, but as I previously stated, I didn't mind too much and was willing to wait.
+After joining, I purchased a soldering kit so that I could construct the keyboard once it finally shipped.
+Unfortunately, the planck drop had *several* delays, but as I previously stated, I didn't waiting.
 The planck got delayed *so* much, that they eventually allowed people to cancel their order and receive a refund.
 I thought the order cancellation was something you *opted in* to do, but it was actually an *opt out* situation... so my lack of response had my order canceled, pre-maturely ending my planck experience.

 ## Deciding on the HHKB Pro